 The Big Draw 2018

 I have had the fantastic opportunity to work alongside The Auckland Project on this year’s Big Draw participatory art activity.
 Visitors to the newly opened Auckland Tower in Bishop Auckland were asked to put themselves in the picture by creating a thumb print character on a giant jigsaw puzzle depicting the views from the tower.
-Over 750 visitors took part and they will be able to revisit their art work next year where it will appear in Auckland Castle education rooms.
+Over 750 visitors took part and they will be able to revisit their art work in Auckland Castle education rooms.

 Participatory Art Project with Dean Bank Primary School.